 wget -qO - <aws-bucket-repo-key-or-internal-serval-key> | sudo apt-key add -sudo apt updateFor example:

-- Next, install the Ambari bits on node that you want to make as Ambari-server.
+- Next, install the Ambari bits on the node that you want to make into an Ambari server.

-apt-get install ambari-server- Confirm that Ambari packages downloaded successfully by checking the package name list.
+apt-get install ambari-server- Confirm that the Ambari packages downloaded successfully by checking the package name list.

 apt-get install ambari-serverWhen deploying a cluster having limited or no Internet access, you must provide access to the bits using an alternative method.